 Update failed: Sensor failed to update to a new version.

 Not Configured: Sensor requires more configuration before it's fully operational.
-This applies to sensors installed on AD FS servers or standalone sensors.
+This applies to sensors installed on AD FS / AD CS servers or standalone sensors.

 Start failed: Sensor didn't pull configuration for more than 30 minutes.

 Syncing: Sensor has configuration updates pending, but it didn't yet pull the new configuration.

 Disconnected: The Defender for Identity service hasn't seen any communication from this sensor in 10 minutes.